cyphercrescent/sepalsolver-doc/docs/source/Math.rst

 All
 ===
    Description:
-       Determines whether all values in a one-dimensional or two-dimensional array are <c>true</c>.
+       Determines whether all values in a one-dimensional or two-dimensional array are true.
-       This method checks each element in the input array and returns <c>true</c> only if all values are true; otherwise, <c>false</c>.
+       This method checks each element in the input array and returns true only if all values are true; otherwise, false.

        .. code-block:: CSharp